OSGeo/grass-addons/CONTRIBUTING.md

 ## Changing code and documentation

-This guide covers contributing to the main version of GRASS GIS Addons source code which is stored the master branch.
+This guide covers contributing to the latest version of GRASS GIS Addons source code which is stored in a branch called _grass7_.
 It assumes that you have some very basic knowledge of Git and GitHub, but if you don't just go through some tutorial online or ask on the GRASS GIS developer mailing list.